ursgal/ursgal/README.rst

 .. _Ursgal, Universal Python Module Combining Common Bottom-Up Proteomics Tools for Large-Scale Analysis: http://dx.doi.org/10.1021/acs.jproteome.5b00860

 .. note::
-    Please cite every tool you use in ursgal.
+    Please cite every tool you use in Ursgal.
 During runtime the references of the tools you were using are shown.

-Full list of tools with proper citations that are integrated into ursgal are:
+Full list of tools with proper citations that are integrated into Ursgal are:

     * Craig, R.; Beavis, R. C. TANDEM: matching proteins with tandem mass spectra.
 Bioinformatics 2004, 20 (9), 1466–1467.
     * Dorfer, V.; Pichler, P.; Stranzl, T.; Stadlmann, J.; Taus, T.; Winkler, S.; Mechtler, K. MS Amanda, a Universal Identification Algorithm Optimised for High Accuracy Tandem Mass Spectra.
 J. Proteome res.
 2014.